The bell rang loudly, waking Peter up from his seventh-period nap. His bleary-eyed face snapped up from his elbows.

-Kaelee’s speaker-amplified voice cut him off.
-“Cross your legs and take a seat.
+Kaelee’s speaker-amplified voice cut him off: “Cross your legs and take a seat.
 Deep breaths.
-Deeeep breaths…let your awareness settle into your body…take note of how you’re feeling…don’t judge, just observe…”
+Deeeep breaths…take note of how you’re feeling…don’t judge, just observe…”

-In a few minutes, the students were performing down-dog, sun salutations, and chaturanga pushups.
+In a few minutes, students were flowing through a sequence combining down-dog, sun salutations, and chaturanga pushups.
 Peter followed along, pushing his lanky muscles as hard as he could.
-The space around him was maintained throughout—no one wanted to sniff his unspeakable evil.
+The space around him was maintained throughout—no one wanted a whiff of his unspeakable evil.

-Calm spread throughout the gym.
+Calm settled across the gym.
 Inhale, exhale, contract, extend…it all flowed effortlessly together.
-The students’ anxiety dimmed and faded, lost in a hypnotic sequence of focus and release, focus and release.
-Everyone was chill; everyone was copacetic.
+The students’ anxiety dimmed and faded…they became lost in a soothing rhythm of focus and release, focus and release.
+Everyone was chill; everyone was tranquil.